 According to Health 24 in 2016, more than 20,000 trauma deaths in the united states occur due to the blood prior to arriving at the treatment center.

 In December 2017, UK life science company SpheriTech has been awarded 113k by Innovate UK to develop SpheriSome Hb( artificial blood) which could revolutionize the treatment of trauma patients.

-Funding form government organizations for the development of novel technologies in artificial blood, new product launches and strategic collaboration for the manufacturing of the artificial blood driving the global artificial blood market during the forecast period.
+Funding from government organizations for the development of novel technologies in artificial blood, new product launches, and strategic collaboration for the manufacturing of artificial blood driving the global artificial blood market during the forecast period.

 In February 2019, Seattle Based medical technology company Healionics raised 3.8 million in funding to support the development of an artificial blood vessel called STARgraft for patients who undergo dialysis treatment.

-In November 2018, Hemarina and Delpharm made a strategic collaboration for manufacturing of HEMO2life®, an additive for organ transplantation solutions.
-According to the deal the manufacturing to conducted at Delpharm’s industrial plant in Tours(center-west of France).
+In November 2018, Hemarina and Delpharm made a strategic collaboration for the manufacturing of HEMO2life®, an additive for organ transplantation solutions.
+According to the deal, the manufacturing is to be conducted at Delpharm’s industrial plant in Tours(center-west of France).